cortexproject/cortex/docs/blocks-storage/_index.md

 * [Microsoft Azure Storage](https://azure.microsoft.com/en-us/services/storage/)
 * [Local Filesystem](https://thanos.io/storage.md/#filesystem) (single node only)

-_Internally, this storage engine is based on [Thanos](https://thanos.io), but no Thanos knowledge is required in order to run it._
+_Internally, some components are based on [Thanos](https://thanos.io), but no Thanos knowledge is required in order to run it._

 ## Architecture